Work out what you can afford for a deposit.

 With a bigger deposit, you should be able to obtain a lower interest rate on your mortgage.

-Speak to a mortgage broker to find out what you can borrow (you can ask them to provide you with a 'decision in principle' - this is also sometimes known as an 'agreement in principle').
+Speak to a mortgage broker for free to find out what you can borrow (you can ask them to provide you with a 'decision in principle' - this is also sometimes known as an 'agreement in principle').

 Shortlist property you like.

 Book viewings and go to see the properties.

 Ask the homeowner any questions you have about the property or the sale (i.e. is the boiler under warranty or how soon do you want to move).

 Work out what you think the property is worth - this may be less than the property is advertised for.View sold prices

 Top tip: Don't be afraid of offering under the asking price.

 Seller accepts offer.

 Instruct a surveyor to carry out a survey (if you want to have one).

 Survey shows no issues (that you weren't already aware of).